Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 ```

 ## Exercise 1
-### 1a.: Using MadGraph to generate parton-level events
+### 1a.: Using madgraph5_aMC@NLO to generate parton-level events

 ...Briefly descirbe ME generators...

+The madgraph5_aMC@NLO (in short MG5_aMC) program is a flexible and powerful parton-level event generator.
+It can perform the automatic computation of  parton-level events for arbitrary Standard Model processes
+and for many theories Beyond the Standard Model at leading-order (LO) and next-to-leading-order (NLO) in the strong coupling.

+Starting from the Feynman rules, as implemented in an UFO model, it will compute all of the feynman diagrams for a given process,
+and calculate automatically the matrix-elements.

-Madgraph comes with an interactive shell, which is very helpful for learning the syntax of the commands.
+MG5_aMC comes with an interactive shell, which is very helpful for learning the syntax of the commands.
 To start this, type:

 ```
 ./bin/mg5_aMC